Why do we overestimate the probability of success?

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

-It is necessary to have some optimism.
-Optimism encourages us to persevere, even in the face of hardship or rejection.
-It pushes us to believe in our own abilities.
-It nudges us towards focusing on the positive without becoming preoccupied with the negative.
-Yet, overall it is important to be aware of how our optimism can blind us to negative outcomes and result in poor decision making.
+Of course, it is necessary to have some optimism.
+This way, we can persevere even in the face of hardship or rejection.
+Sometimes we need to believe in our own abilities, even if no one else does.
+Plus, it can be too hard to take a step forward if we become too preoccupied with our potential downfall.
+But as a general rule of thumb, it is important to be aware of how our optimism blinds us to negative outcomes and results in making poor decisions.

 Why it happens

-In order to understand the effects of the optimism bias, it is important to understand where it comes from and why.
-By breaking down biases into their cognitive processes and exploring their harms and benefits, we have a better chance of learning how to avoid costly decision-making.
+In order to understand the optimism bias, it is important to understand where it comes from and why.
+By breaking down biases into their cognitive processes and exploring their benefits and harms, we have a better chance of learning how to avoid making bad decisions.

 The optimism bias instills feelings of control.
-We generally want to feel as if we have control over our lives and our fates.
-Negative events like illness, divorce, or financial loss often threaten our plans or derail the predictions we have about ourselves.
-Optimism prevents us from lingering in these negative outcomes.
+We generally want influence over our lives and our fates.
+Negative events like illness, divorce, or financial loss often threaten our plans or derail our predictions.
+Optimism prevents us from lingering too long in these possible negative outcomes.

 The optimism bias has evolutionarily adaptive functions

-Another area in which the optimism bias is adaptive is health, both physical and mental.
-Quantitative data on levels of optimism and pessimism in depressive patients found that the optimism bias was positively associated with low levels of depression.7 As chronic mental stress can take a physical toll on our bodies by overworking the nervous system, the optimism bias is associated with physical health as well.
-Additionally, optimism has been shown to encourage healthy eating and exercise.8 If we are more focused on the benefits of healthy habits (i.e. changes in physical appearance, better immune system, overall improved mood) and feel we are likely to meet our goals, it is easier to stay health motivated.
+Another area in which the optimism bias is adaptive is physical and mental health.
+Quantitative data reveals that the optimism bias is positively associated with low levels of depression.7 As chronic stress can take a physical toll on our bodies by overworking our nervous systems, the optimism bias is associated with physical health as well.
+Additionally, optimism encourages healthy eating and exercise.8 If we focus more on the benefits of healthy habits (such as stronger muscles, better immune system, and improved mood), we are likely to meet our fitness goals.

-We adjust our beliefs more in response to positive occurrences
+We adjust our beliefs in response to positive occurrences

 With this information, Sharot concluded that we have the tendency to update our beliefs regarding positive information much more than we do with negative information.
 Through selectively calibrating our expectations with positive events, we can maintain optimism even in the face of negativity.